rbarbalat/Cypher/README.md

 ## Channels

+* Returns a list of all Channels.
+Each channel is a dictionary.

+    * `GET /api/channels/`

+      ```json
+      [
+        {
+            "id": "Integer",
+            "name": "String",
+            "description": "String",
+            "private": "Boolean",
+            "team_id": "Integer",
+            "numMembers": "Integer",
+            "users": "[Users]"
+        }
+      ]
+      ```

-* Returns a list of all Channels that belong to the specified Team
+* Returns a list of all Channels that belong to the specified team.
+Each channel is a dictionary.

     * `GET /api/teams/<int:id>/channels`